Eschatologue/CM_wiki/docs/class/fighter/samurai.md

 Your discipline and attention to detail allow you to excel in social situations.

-**Well Mannered**  Whenever you make a Persuasion check, you can add your Wisdom modifier to the result.
+**Well Mannered**{ .inl } Whenever you make a Persuasion check, you can add your Wisdom modifier to the result.

-**Self Control**  You have proficiency in Wisdom saving throws.
+**Self Control**{ .inl } You have proficiency in Wisdom saving throws.
 If you already have this proficiency, you instead have proficiency in Intelligence or Charisma saving throws (your choice).

 ### Level 10: Tactical Strike